turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 Click into the resource, choose the `Controls` tab, and set the `Type` filter to `AWS > S3 > Bucket > Versioning`.
 <p><img alt="aws_start_5_filter_bucket_to_the_versioning_policy_type" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/aws-start-5-filter-bucket-to-the-versioning-policy-type.png"/></p><br/>

 The bucket is in alarm.
-Now, tag it with `environment:development` to activate the calculated policy you created in this runbook.
+Now, tag it with `environment:development` to activate the calculated policy you created in this guide.
 <p><img alt="aws_start_5_tag_the_bucket" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/aws-start-5-tag-the-bucket.png"/></p><br/>